j-fuentes/bdaybot-slack/README.md

 This is a program that reads a list of people with their birthdays (from a Google Spreadsheet, and says happy bday in Slack.

 This is intended to be run by some external mechanism once a day.
-I run it in a [cronjob in Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) (I will update this repo to add the k8s manifest).
+I run it in a Kubernetes CronJob (see section **Run on Kubernetes** section below).

 [![demo](./docs/imgs/demo.gif)](https://drive.google.com/file/d/1C6o5qxoTbUxGmmxbXkJMcEWHrllnBxxo/view?usp=sharing)